-Top 30 Jerusalem Attractions, Israel
+Top 30 Attractions in Jerusalem

-46 016
+46 050

 Without exaggeration, Jerusalem can be called one of the most significant cities on our planet.
 It is located at the crossroads of civilizations, cultures and religions.
 Jerusalem keeps memories of the great kings of the ancient kingdom of Israel, the rulers of the Roman and Byzantine empires and the caliphs of powerful Arab states.
 The streets of the Old City were once roamed by Jesus Christ and the Prophet Mohammed, the founders of future world religions.